Understanding the Importance of Work History in Social Security Disability Benefits

 Age 24–30: Credits equal to half the years between age 21 and the onset of disability

-Age 31 and older: 20 credits in the last 10 years + enough total credits to reach 40 by age 50
+Age 31 and older: 20 credits in the last 10 years plus enough total credits to reach 40 by age 50

-The older you are, the more you need.
+The older I am, the more I need.

 This is where many applicants get confused.
-Even if you worked for 20 years in the past, you may not qualify if you haven’t worked in recent years.
+Even if I worked for 20 years in the past, I may not qualify if I haven’t worked in recent years.

-If you haven’t worked in 10+ years, you probably do not have “insured status.”
-This does not mean your condition is not severe.
-It simply means that SSA no longer considers you “covered” under the SSDI insurance program.
+If I haven’t worked in 10+ years, I probably do not have “insured status.”
+This does not mean my condition is not severe.
+It simply means that the SSA no longer considers me “covered” under the SSDI insurance program.

-3. Social Security Disability Benefits - Your SSDI Benefit Amount Is Based on Your Lifetime Earnings
+Social Security Disability Benefits - My SSDI Benefit Amount Is Based on My Lifetime Earnings

-Another major role work history plays in your SSDI claim is determining how much you receive each month.
+Another major role work history plays in my SSDI claim is determining how much I receive each month.

 Unlike SSI, which pays a fixed amount based on financial need, SSDI works more like a retirement benefit.

-These calculations are based on your lifetime income that was taxed for Social Security.
+These calculations are based on my lifetime income that was taxed for Social Security.

 In simple terms:

-Higher earnings over your lifetime = Higher SSDI payments
+Higher earnings over my lifetime = Higher SSDI payments

 Lower earnings or inconsistent work history = Lower payments